Bright and early on a Monday morning, Professor Heidi Neck asks a room full of educators if they are ready to engage.

 And yes, it’s about entrepreneurship.
 As one participant puts it, “You thought you were making one thing, and ended up making something completely different.”

 The exercise is the first of many that these Price-Babson SEE participants will work on through the program.
-As part of the Babson Academy for the Advancement of Global Entrepreneurial Learning, Price-Babson gathers educators from all over the world—this cohort hails from 15 countries spanning Ghana, North Korea, Trinidad and Tobago, the United States, and beyond—to gain the skills needed to pass on an entrepreneurial mindset to their students, and to shape the next generation of entrepreneurial leaders.
+As part of the Babson Academy for the Advancement of Global Entrepreneurial Learning, Price-Babson gathers educators from all over the world—this cohort hails from 15 countries spanning Ghana, South Korea, Trinidad and Tobago, the United States, and beyond—to gain the skills needed to pass on an entrepreneurial mindset to their students, and to shape the next generation of entrepreneurial leaders.

 “Our mission is to elevate the art and craft of entrepreneurship education,” Neck tells participants.
 “Because how one teaches is just as important as what one teaches.”